maelfabien/maelfabien.github.io/_pages/bgd.md

 [Introduction to Neo4J and Graph Databases](https://maelfabien.github.io/bigdata/Neo4J/) : Neo4J is a graph oriented database that is widely used for anomaly detection or real time recommendation.
 We'll cover the basics of Neo4J here.

 [A day at the Neo4J Graph Tour](https://maelfabien.github.io/bigdata/Neo4J_gt/) : I had the opportunity to attend the Neo4J Graph Tour 2019.
+Here's what I learned.

 <br>